CREATE TABLE

 (PARTITION p2 VALUES IN (1,3) STORE IN sg2);

-Create a table, test_table3, with multiple table partitioning clauses.
-This example assumes that partition p1 is mapped to a storage group and partition p2 is mapped to a storage group, but partition p3 is not.
-Here we tell it to store values less than MAXVALUE in storage group sg3.
+Create a table called test_table3, with multiple table partitioning clauses.
+In this example partition p1 and partition p2 are assigned to the DEFAULT storage group, whereas partition p3 is assigned to the storage group sg3.

 CREATE TABLE test_table3 (x INTEGER, y STRING)